adestefa/machine-learning-in-c/README.md

+It is important to note how critical the added bias parameter is here for accuracy, as without it we can only drive the output based on the input parameters alone.
+But with a bias, the model can take the entire state of the output and shift it around left or right regardless of the inputs.

 We then construct our training method that iterates over the cost and drives it down using epsilon and a set rate as dial knobs for finer control

 <img src="imgs/training_cycles.png" alt="Training cycles" style="width:500px;">